Economic dangers from Russia's invasion ripple across globe

 The Ukraine war coincides with a high-risk moment for the Federal Reserve and other central banks.
 They were caught off-guard by the surge in inflation over the past year — the consequence, mostly, of the economy’s unexpectedly strong recovery.

 In January, U.S. consumer prices rose 7.5% from a year earlier, the biggest such jump since 1982.
-In Europe, figures out Wednesday are likely to show that inflation accelerated to 6% last month from 5.1% in January for the 19 countries that use the euro currency.
+In Europe, figures out Wednesday show inflation accelerated to a record 5.8% last month compared with a year earlier for the 19 countries that use the euro currency.

 Now, the fighting and sanctions that have disrupted Russia trade with the global economy threaten to send prices ever higher, especially for energy: Russia and Ukraine, Zandi said, together produce 12% of the world’s oil and 17% of its natural gas.

-Note: This story has been corrected to show that a possible 50%-60% drop in GDP refers to Ukraine, not Russia.